Runalyze/admin-docs/contribute.rst

 To create a topic branch, its easiest to use the convenient ``-b`` argument to ``git checkout``::

-    git checkout -b my-patch-for-xyz
+    git checkout -b patch/for-xyz
-    Switched to a new branch 'my-patch-for-xyz'
+    Switched to a new branch 'patch/for-xyz'

 You should use a verbose enough name for your branch so it is clear what it is about.
 Now you can commit your changes and regularly merge in the upstream